zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-13_en-US_SEISMOLOGY_SPINOFFS.md

 Earthquakes kill an average of 20,000 people per year and cause $100+ billion in damage.
 Despite a century of seismology, we cannot predict them.
 We can only measure them after the destruction has begun.

-The fundamental problem: conventional seismographs measure **kinetic energy**—the physical vibrations after rocks have already broken.
+The fundamental problem: conventional seismographs measure **kinetic energy**, the physical vibrations after rocks have already broken.
 By the time P-waves reach sensors, the earthquake is happening.
 Warning times are measured in seconds, not hours.

 RTM offers a paradigm shift: measure the **topological stress** that causes earthquakes, not the vibrations that result from them.
 The Aetherion metamaterial core, when operated passively (unpowered), becomes an extraordinarily sensitive detector of local spacetime topology changes.
-As tectonic plates strain against each other, they create measurable distortions in the α field—days or weeks before mechanical failure.
+As tectonic plates strain against each other, they create measurable distortions in the α field, days or weeks before mechanical failure.

 This is not earthquake detection.
 This is **earthquake prediction**.